sykhangdha/wp-mangareader-plugin/README.md

   * Lightweight
       * No unnecssary functions, just switching between views and navigation functions.
   * What's being worked on still?
-      * Currently being worked on: A custom field to insert multiple image links and it will automatically insert the shortcode and links into the correct format.
+      * ~~Currently being worked on: A custom field to insert multiple image links and it will automatically insert the shortcode and links into the correct format.~~ Added in V2
-      * You can test this out by downloading the zip of this repo and activating the plugin.
+      * ~~You can test this out by downloading the zip of this repo and activating the plugin.
 Use classic editor and go to screen options and in custom_fields add one called image_links (it should be an option but if not type it in and press enter).
-Now any image links provied in the field(one image link per line) it will display it into the reader when you use the shortcode [manga_reader]
+Now any image links provied in the field(one image link per line) it will display it into the reader when you use the shortcode [manga_reader]~~  Added in Maintenance Release 1

 Info about image link scrapper here: https://github.com/sykhangdha/wp-mangareader-plugin/tree/main/imagelinkscrapper